wwrechard/pydlm/doc/source/example.rst

-  from pydlm import dlm, trend, dynamic mydlm = dlm(y) mydlm = mydlm + trend(degree=1, discount=0.98, name='a', w=10.0)
+  from pydlm import dlm, trend, dynamic mydlm = dlm(y) mydlm = mydlm + trend(degree=0, discount=0.98, name='a', w=10.0)
   mydlm = mydlm + dynamic(features=[[v] for v in x], discount=1, name='b', w=10.0)

 In the model, we add two components :class:`trend` and :class:`dynamic`.
-The trend `a` is one of the systematical components that can be used to characterize the intrisic property of a time series, and trend is particularly suitable for our case.
+The trend `a` is one of the systematical components that used to characterize a time series, and trend is particularly suitable for this case. `degree=0` indicates this is a constant and `degree=1` indicates a line and so on so forth.
 It has a discount factor of 0.98 as we believe the baseline can gradually shift overtime and we specify a prior covariance with 10.0 on the diagonal.
 The dynamic component `b` is modeling the regression